phanhieu2507/saa-03/docs/utils/Cloudfront.md

 - nodeJs or python
 - 1ks of request per second
 - can change every part of the request (viewer and origin)
+- author function in us east 1, then auto duplicated

 #### Price
 - no free tier